jkambhampaty/jkambhampaty.github.io/_pages/about.md

 **How do we build tools which augment our systems intelligence?**

 I'm a graduate student in the Aerospace Engineering PhD Program at Georgia Tech.
 Before that I got my SM in AE at Georgia Tech and my SB in AeroAstro at MIT.

+I'd love to hear from you.
+I am trying to bridge the fields of aerospace engineering and computer science with a strong bias towards artificially intelligent tooling.
+There's so many interesting corners to the intersection, and I'm eager to learn from new perspectives.

+Thanks for your time!

+- Jaya